Pier Giorgio Frassati: Beatification

-The poor of Turin began to petition the Archbishop of Turin to begin the cause for Frassati's canonization.
+The poor of Turin began to petition the Archbishop of Turin to open proceedings for the cause for Frassati's canonization.
 The cause commenced on 2 July 1932 for a thorough examination of Frassati's life in an informative process that later concluded on 23 October 1935 after collecting a range of documentation and witness testimonies (Cardinal Maurilio Fossati oversaw this process in his role as archbishop).
-Frassati's writings were also collected for examination ensure no doctrinal breaches were present since that would impede the cause to a significant degree; theologians cleared them on 21 December 1938.
+Frassati's writings were also collected for examination to ensure no doctrinal breaches were present since that would impede the cause to a significant degree; theologians cleared them on 21 December 1938.

-A grave setback to the cause came in 1941 after Pope Pius XII suspended the cause upon the airing of allegations questioning Frassati's morals and claiming that Frassati went to the mountains in mixed and questionable company.
-His sister - sometime after this - went to Rome to discuss this with Vatican officials to rehabilitate her brother's good name rather than to resume the cause.
-The allegations were proven to be false and Vatican officials declared that the cause would resume.
-The formal introduction of the cause came under Pope Paul VI on 12 June 1978 and he became titled as a Servant of God.
-An apostolic process was later held following this and it concluded later in 1981.
+In 1941 Pope Pius XII suspended the cause upon the airing of allegations questioning Frassati's morals and claiming that Frassati went to the mountains in mixed and questionable company.
+His sister—sometime after this—went to Rome to discuss this with Vatican officials to rehabilitate her brother's good name rather than to resume the cause.
+The allegations were proven false and Vatican officials declared that the cause would resume.
+The formal introduction of the cause came under Pope Paul VI on 12 June 1978 and Frassati was titled a Servant of God.
+An apostolic process followed, concluding in 1981.
 The Congregation for the Causes of Saints issued a decree of validation on 12 June 1987 for the previous processes and received the Positio dossier from the postulation later in 1987.
-Theologians approved its contents on 14 July 1987 as did the members of the C.C.S. later on 28 September 1987.
-Frassati was proclaimed to be Venerable on 23 October 1987 after Pope John Paul II authorized a decree confirming that Frassati had lived a model Christian life of heroic virtue.
+Theologians approved its contents on 14 July 1987 as did the members of the Roman Congregation for the Causes of the Saints on 28 September 1987.
+Frassati was proclaimed venerable on 23 October 1987 after Pope John Paul II authorized a decree confirming that Frassati had lived a model Christian life of heroic virtue.